The Freelance Decade (1991-2001)

 My first job out of college was teaching a drawing class at Booker High School for the Performing and Visual Arts in Sarasota.
 At the same time, I was creating illustrations for local businesses around town.
 In 1992, I moved to Orlando, FL, which at the time was a bustling creative place for illustrators.
-I created work for Disney, but also Nickelodeon, Harcourt, Hard Rock Cafe, Orlando Magazine, Planet Hollywood, Tupperware, AAA, Scholastic Book Fairs and many others.
 From editorial and advertising to school publishing, I did a little bit of everything.
-I even got into the Society of Illustrators Annual in 1993 with an illustration that’s a little too heavy for this website (check it out for yourself in SI Illustrators 36 if you can get your hands on a copy.)
+I even got into the Society of Illustrators Annual in 1994 with an illustration that taught me one of the most important lessons of my career.
+Click here to read the story.

 Also, from 1998-1999, I worked at Harcourt School Publishers as a Freelance Designer working on Grade 3 reading books.
 I hired artists, managed the budget and learned so much about the process of making books it would make your head explode.
 What an experience!